kwadjoahodo/SAFMOD/README.md

 ** Solving models **
-The pure profit model, nitrated leaching model, risk model, the goal-programming model and the overall SAFMOD model are solved using the functions 'solveProfitMod','solveProfitMod','solveProfitMod','solveProfitMod', 'solveProfitMod' respectively.
+The pure profit model, nitrated leaching model, risk model, the goal-programming model and the overall SAFMOD model are solved using the functions 'solveProfitMod','solveNleachMod','solveRiskMod','solveGoalProg', 'solveSAFMOD' respectively.
+Different information and features with of the different models can be found their respective functions.